Wilhelm Mohnke: Battle of the Bulge

 Operation Watch on the Rhine, followed by Operation Nordwind were the final major offensives and last gambles Hitler made on the Western Front.
 The plan was for an armored push through the American lines, all the way to Antwerp to split the western Allies forces and buy the Germans time.
 Mohnke's SS Division Leibstandarte, attached to the I SS Panzer Corps, was the spearhead of the operation in the Ardennes.
-The fuel crisis in Nazi Germany meant that the LSSAH had insufficient amounts of fuel for the vehicles.
-On 16 December 1944 the operation began, with SS-Obersturmbannführer Joachim Peiper's Kampfgruppe leading the push to the Meuse.
+The fuel crisis in Germany meant that the LSSAH had insufficient amounts of fuel for the vehicles.
+On 16 December 1944 the operation began, with SS- Joachim Peiper's leading the push to the Meuse.

-By 0700 on 17 December 1944, Peiper's Kampfgruppe had seized the American fuel dump at Büllingen.
+By 0700 on 17 December 1944, Peiper's had seized the American fuel dump at Büllingen.
 At 1330 that same day, at a crossroads near Malmedy, men from Peiper's LSSAH formation shot and killed at least 68 United States POWs, in what became known as the Malmedy massacre.
 By the evening of 17 December, the leading element of the LSSAH was engaged with the 99th US Division at Stavelot.
 Mohnke's division was behind schedule by at least 36 hours by the end of the second day.
 The retreating U.S. troops blew up important bridges and fuel dumps that Mohnke and Peiper had counted on taking intact, further slowing the German advance.
 With each passing day, enemy resistance stiffened and by 24 December the advance was halted.
 On 1 January 1945, the Luftwaffe launched a series of attacks on Allied airfields but the operation was very costly for the Germans.
 They suffered losses which could not be replaced.
 By this time, the Allies had regrouped their forces and were ready to repulse any attacks launched by the Germans.
-The operation formally ended on 27 January 1945, and three days later Mohnke was promoted to SS-Brigadeführer.
+The operation formally ended on 27 January 1945, and three days later Mohnke was promoted to SS-.
 A short time later the LSSAH and I SS Panzer Corps were transferred to Hungary to try and bolster the crumbling situation there.
 Mohnke was injured in an air raid where he suffered, among other things, ear damage.
 He was removed from front-line service and put on the Führer reserve.